finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

     api_instance = lusid.PortfolioGroupsApi(api_client)
     scope = 'scope_example' # str | The scope of the portfolio group to add a portfolio group to. code = 'code_example' # str | The code of the portfolio group to add a portfolio group to.
-Together with the scope this uniquely identifies the portfolio group. effective_at = 'effective_at_example' # str | The effective datetime or cut label from which the sub group will be added to the group. (optional) resource_id = {"scope":"MyScope","code":"MyCode"} # ResourceId | The resource identifier of the portfolio group to add to the portfolio group as a sub group. (optional)
+Together with the scope this uniquely identifies the portfolio group. effective_at = '2013-10-20T19:20:30+01:00' # datetime | The effective datetime from which the sub group will be added to the group. (optional) resource_id = {"scope":"MyScope","code":"MyCode"} # ResourceId | The resource identifier of the portfolio group to add to the portfolio group as a sub group. (optional)

     try: